mtiews/carberry/README.md

 ### Install MQTT Broker mosquitto

-`sudo apt-get install -y mosquitto mosquitto-clients`
+Run the following command to install mosquitto: `sudo apt-get install -y mosquitto mosquitto-clients`

+After the installation the MQTT broker should be running.

+To validate, if mosquitto is running execute `mosquitto_sub -t "#"` in one terminal to subscribe to all topics.
+And in another terminal run `mosquitto_pub -t "greetings" -m "hello"`.
+After publishing the message `hello`should appear in the first terminal.

 ### Install Huawei e3372 LTE Stick